sjentsch/lsjDocs/lsj/Ch11_tTest_05.rst

 .. _fig-ttest_paired1:
 .. figure:: ../_images/lsj_ttest_paired1.*
-   :alt: Descriptives for the two grade test variables in the chico dataset
+   :alt: Descriptives for the two grade test variables in the |chico| data set

-   Descriptives for the two grade test variables in the ``chico`` dataset
+   Descriptives for the two grade test variables in the |chico|_ data set

 .. ----------------------------------------------------------------------------